charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Once per fifty-ish games, [[Cinder Glade]] goldfishes better than [[Shivan Oasis]] because it enters the battlefield untapped.
 Once per fifty-ish games, [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] because we cycle it to draw into something relevant.
 As far as the first four turns of the game are concerned, it's a wash.
 But keep in mind why we're making this comparison in the first place.
 In the late game, the ability to cycle [[Sheltered Thicket]] is very powerful.
 If they're equally good in the early game, [[Sheltered Thicket]] is clearly better overall in Titan Breach.

-Right off the bat, we can make a quick sanity check: [[Cinder Glade]] performs better than [[Shivan Oasis]] across the board, and worse than [[Taiga]].
-If this weren't the case, we'd know something was wrong.

-It's also reassuring to see that there's a big turn-three difference between [[Taiga]] and [[Shivan Oasis]] for the builds with [[Farseek]], but not so much with [[Explore]].
-A tapped land drop makes it tough to curve into turn-three [[Primeval Titan]]. [[Explore]] gets around that problem by letting us play it as our extra land.

-Beyond that, the biggest takeaway is that the numbers are all pretty similar.
-After accounting for statistical uncertainties, [[Explore]] performs just a hair better than [[Farseek]] regardless of which land we choose -- about one faster win per fifty hands. [[Cinder Glade]] and [[Sheltered Thicket]] are even closer.
-This is a significant blow to the conventional wisdom. [[Explore]] can goldfish just as consistently as [[Farseek]]. [[Sheltered Thicket]] can goldfish just as consistently as [[Cinder Glade]].
-The better choice comes down to higher-level considerations, discussed in the wrap-up.
+The comparison between [[Farseek]] and [[Explore]] is trickier. [[Explore]] puts up marginally better goldfishing numbers -- about one faster win per fifty hands.

+On its own, that's already a blow to the conventional wisdom.